nberger/ring-logger/README.md

 Log Levels
 ----------
 The logger logs at `INFO` level by default.
 More verbose information is logged when the logger is at `DEBUG` level.

-Ring.middleware.logger uses
+ring-logger uses
 [OneLog](https://github.com/pjlegato/onelog) internally, so we can use OneLog's convenience methods to change the log level: